When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 The first invoice I sent was quite simple and it worked just fine.
 After all, the client did pay me for my work.

-But as I've become a more seasoned business owner, I've learned that knowing more about invoicing for freelancers could've made things easier for me, and ensured my less experienced self an easier time managing administrative details.
+But as I’ve become a more seasoned business owner, I’ve learned that knowing more about invoicing could’ve made things easier for me, and ensured my less experienced self an easier time managing administrative details.

-In fact, you can even choose to invoice your client after you sign with them, if you're working with a set of terms that you don't think will change throughout the project.
+Once a project wraps up, invoice your client.
+In fact, you can even choose to invoice your customer or client after you’re hired, if you’re working with a set of terms that you don’t think will change throughout the project.

 If you do, just be sure to specify the payment terms (e.g., "Payment due 30 days after project completion").